 How much of an asset a business minor or a double major can be is something that varies based on your major and your career aspirations.
 You should discuss your options with your advisor.
 Once you've decided on a minor or double major, there are some simple forms to fill out to register your choice.

-- Minors are available in accounting, business management, entrepreneurship, EMS administration, fire service administration, human resource management, information technology, marketing, nonprofit management and public administration;
+- Minors are available in accounting, business management, EMS administration, entrepreneurship, fire service administration, human resource management, marketing, nonprofit management and public administration;

 - Public administration and fire service administration minors can be done fully online;